ekakele/TBC-Assignment-19/README.md

 The assignment is designed to introduce UIView Animations by means of altering the position of UI elements through move/bounce animations and adjusting their opacity through fade animations.

+The additional task aims to create a little bit more complex and more dynamic animations like: label scale-in, spinning/rotation fade-in animation, smooth transition between gradient backgrounds and shifts between colors.

 The assignment covers the following topics:
 * UIView Animations
 * CABasicAnimation